vatpac-technology/sops/docs/aerodromes/sydney.md

   <figcaption>Sydney Tower Airspace</figcaption>
 </figure>

+### Helicopter Operations
+#### Departures
+VFR helicopters are generally processed via one of Sydney's Kopter Routes.
+IFR helicopters should conform to fixed wing ops and be processed via the **Radar SID** from an appropriate runway, unless a visual departure is acceptable.

+SY ACD will issue airways clearance for a Kopter Route through a coded clearance.
+!!! tip
+    You can find details of each Kopter Route (including applicable clearance limits) in the YSSY ERSA FAC.

+!!! example
+    **YOE:** "Sydney Delivery, helicopter YOE, for the Harbour Bridge 5 outbound, request clearance"
+    **SY ACD:** "YOE, Delivery, cleared Harbour Bridge 5 outbound, squawk 0215, departure frequency 123.0"
+    **YOE:** "Cleared Harbour Bridge 5 outbound, squawk 0215, departure frequency 123.0, YOE"

+Most helicopters will be capable of departing from their company helipad.
+If reposition is required to Helipad 1 (the primary helipad), this must be approved by **SY ADC**.
+!!! example
+    **YOE:** "Sydney Tower, helicopter YOE, Hotel 7, request reposition Hotel 1"
+    **SY ADC:** "YOE, reposition approved"

+Helipad 1 is controlled by **SY ADC** and treated like a runway (takeoff clearances required).
+All other pads are outside Tower's jurisdiction and do not require a takeoff/landing clearance.
+However, approval must still be sought for helicopters to become airborne in the SY CTR.
+This approval is communicated to the helicopter in the form of a requirement to 'report airborne'.
+!!! example
+    **HWD:** "Sydney Tower, helicopter HWD, Hotel 7, for the Harbour Bridge 5 outbound, ready"
+    **SY ADC:** "HWD, Sydney Tower, report airborne"
+    **HWD:** "HWD"

+    **SY ADC:** "HWD, contact departures"
+    **HWD:** "Departures, HWD"

+Helicopter operations should be accommodated without unduly delaying fixed wing traffic to/from the aerodrome.
+Where possible, visually separate helicopters and fixed wing aircraft, and when necessary, delegate responsibility for separation to the helicopter.
+!!! example
+    **SY ADC:** "HSZ, traffic is a 737 shortly rolling on runway 34R, report in sight"
+    **HSZ:** "Traffic sighted, HSZ"
+    **SY ADC:** "HSZ, maintain own separation, caution wake turbulence, report airborne"

+#### Arrivals
+VFR helicopters are generally processed via by one of Sydney's Kopter Routes.
+IFR helicopters should conform to fixed wing ops and be processed via an appropriate runway.

+***(DECIDE WHAT OWNERSHIP SY TWR HAS (4NM RADIUS SY?) - CLEARANCE ISSUED BY TWR)***

+Helipad 1 is controlled by **SY ADC** and treated like a runway (landing clearances required).
+All other pads are outside Tower's jurisdiction and do not require a takeoff/landing clearance.
+Helicopters should be instructed to 'report on the ground' so the controller knows when they are no longer active in their airspace.

+During times of peak fixed wing traffic, instruct helicopters to hold at their designated clearance limit (as per their coded clearance) and maintain own separation on approach to the heliport.
+!!! example
+    **SY ADC:** "Traffic is a 717 on a 4nm final to runway 25, report in sight"
+    **YOE:** "Traffic sighted, YOE"
+    **SY ADC:** "YOE, pass behind that aircraft, maintain own separation, caution wake turbulence, cleared visual approach, report on the ground"
+    **YOE:** "Pass behind the 717, maintain own separation, cleared visual approach, YOE"

+    *Remember to pass traffic information to both aircraft.*
+    **SY ADC:** "QJE1745, traffic is a helicopter, currently 3nm north of the field, they'll maintain own separation and pass behind you on approach to the helipad, runway 25, cleared to land"
+    **QJE1745:** "Runway 25, cleared to land, QJE1745"

+    **YOE:** "YOE, on the pad"
+    **SY ADC:** "YOE"

+!!! tip
+    Some Kopter Routes may conflict with fixed wing approach/departure paths, so use common sense to separate helicopters when required.
+For example, during 34 PROPS, it may be more suitable for helicopters to track "via Long Bay to the Boat Ramp, hold at the Boat Ramp" rather than taking the **Maroubra 5 Inbound**, due to it's close proximity to the **MARUB SID**.

 ## Runway Modes
 Winds must always be considered for Runway modes (Crosswind <20kts, Tailwind <5kts), however the order of preference is as follows: